 The peroneal nerve is found on the outside part of the lower knee.
 This nerve is responsible for transmitting impulses to and from the leg, foot, and toes.
-When damaged, the muscles may become weak.
+When damaged, the muscles innervated by the nerve may become weak and sensation may be lost.
 A condition called foot drop can occur.
 Foot drop is the inability to raise the foot upwards.

 Peroneal Nerve Damage After Ankle Injury and Repair

 Prolonged pressure on the nerve can occur with:

 Factors that may increase your chance of peroneal nerve injury include:

 Peroneal nerve injury may cause:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 An important part of your physical will be checking how well your nerves and muscles are working in certain parts of your leg.
 Your doctor may want to watch you as you walk.

 Talk with your doctor about the best plan for you.
 Options include the following: